rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 Since these macros use the operators `==` and `!=` and print the values using debug formatting, the values being compared must implement the `PartialEq` and `Debug` traits.
-Types provided by Rust implement these traits, but for structs and enums that you define, you'll need to add `PartialEq` in order to be able to assert that values of those types are equal or not equal and `Debug` in order to be able to print out the values in the case that the assertion fails.
+Types provided by Rust implement these traits.
+For structs and enums that you define, you'll need to implement `PartialEq` in order to be able to assert that values of those types are equal or not equal.
+You'll need to implement `Debug` in order to be able to print out the values in the case that the assertion fails.
 Because both of these traits are derivable traits that we mentioned in Chapter 5, usually this is as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
 See Appendix C for more details about these and other derivable traits.

 ## Test for failure with `should_panic`